codercops/.github/profile/README.md

 Thank you for your interest in Coder Cops!
 Join our community today and unlock a world of opportunities for collaboration, learning, and growth in the tech industry.

-For more information, please visit our website [www.codercops.tech](https://www.codercops.tech).